 A writing podcast for coaches.

-Writing coach and applied linguist, Dr Lizzy Tanguay chats with guests about everything you need to know about writing for your coaching business.
+Editor, writing coach and applied linguist, Dr Lizzy Tanguay chats with guests about everything you need to know about writing for your business.

 Episode 9 Transcript.
 SEO friendly copywriting with Nicki Sciberras.